boruilin/Investigation-on-the-Relationship-Between-the-Number-of-Steps-and-Average-Rating-of-Recipes/README.md

 ![Baseline Result](graphs/Baseline%20result.png)

 ## Final Model
 In our final model, we made several adjustments to improve performance and address class imbalance.
-First, we added three new features: `num_tags`, `total_fat`, and `num_review`.
+First, we added three new features: `num_tags`, `prop_fat`, and `num_review`.
 These features were selected because we believed they would have meaningful relationships with recipe ratings.
 For example, num_tags provides insight into how descriptive the recipe is, while total_fat and num_review capture nutritional and popularity aspects that may influence user ratings.

 To handle multicollinearity in the dataset, we dropped the minutes column because it was strongly correlated with n_steps.
 Removing this feature ensured that the model focused on independent relationships between features and the target variable.
 Additionally, we eliminated outliers in the `n_steps` column by applying Z-score filtering, retaining only rows within a range of ±2.5 standard deviations.
 This step reduced noise in the data and helped the model generalize better.